top of page

-Most Significant Energy Improvement Opportunities are found in the following 5 Common Measures.
+Most Significant Energy Improvement Opportunities are found in the following 4 techniques in this order.

 4 .
-Heat Pumps - In Canadian and Northern US Climates heat pumps lower a building’s annual heating energy consumption by 50%.
-Heating loads are generally 75% or more of a building's energy load.
+Heat Pumps - In Canadian and Northern US Climes, heat pumps lower a building’s annual heating energy consumption by approximately 60%.
+In other words heat pumps can create 2.3 kW or more of heat for every kW of electricity supplied.
+Heat pumps can be used for Domestic Hot Water and Space heating, These heating loads in northern climes are generally 80% or more of a building's energy load.

 Net Zero Energy Building Planning - Net Zero Energy means the building produces as much energy as it uses in a year.
 Most buildings can be economically modified to be a Net Zero (energy) Building (NZB).
 We can create a plan to move your building (house or larger building) economically to Net Zero by identifying when the above components (and others) in your building or house can be economically replaced with newer more sustainable equipment.
-Mostly this happens after the older technology equipment requires replacement (like when your single or double glazed windows have reached their end of life and can be replaced with new triple glazed windows) or it can be immediately (eg. Drain Water Energy Recovery equipment).
+Mostly this happens after the older technology equipment requires replacement (like when your furnace, boiler or AC units have reached their end of their life or it can be immediately like installing insulation, air sealing or solar panels to offset your existing annual electricity needs.
 We identify the economical replacement equipment or components and provide a plan for you to incrementally move your building to a Net Zero Energy requirement powered by renewable energy.